Undying Heads are...

-Frank, Sam and Kev met in January 2018, where they also met Kev Saunders, a double bass player.
+Frank and Sam met in January 2018, where they also met Kev Saunders, a double bass player.
 Here Undying Heads was born from the travelling and busking scene in Lagos, Portugal.
 Frank is a prolific songwriter and singer who plays guitar and mandola.
-Originally Sam was behind the scenes as manager while Kev Saunders was the other permanent member playing double bass, harmonica and cajon.
+Originally Sam was behind the scenes as manager while Kev was the other permanent member playing double bass, harmonica and cajon.
 Kev decided not to carry on into 2019 and so Sam took over on stage playing bodhran and singing.
-In 2020 the three have played together and hope to continue as a trio for some gigs after the pandemic!
+In early 2020 the three played together at a couple of gigs and hope to occasionally gig as a trio in the future.

 Since they got together Undying Heads have played many venues across Portugal including the huge Freekuency festival and Total Resistance festival.
 In 2018 they toured the UK and Ireland playing at The Magic Garden in Battersea, Landed festival in Wales, Left Bank Village in Hereford and the Horsedrawn festival as well as plenty of other venues.
 In 2019 the played lots of venues along the Algarve and west coast of Portugal.
 They also got involved in hosting open mic nights, helping and encouraging musicians with little experience of playing live.